 What You Need To Play

-~ The free printables available by subscribing to my mailing list.
+~ The free printables available to members of the STEAM Powered Family mailing list.
 I’ve included the ASCII Binary Code Alphabet and the Coding Puzzle Worksheet.
+Don’t want to join our mailing list?
+You can get a fancier version for $1 through our store.

 ~ A pen or pencil